 - Page load speed

 It may sound a little complex, but all of these elements come back to the same fundamental principle: SEO improves the user experience.
 Google’s algorithm recognises this and then ranks your website higher in search engines.
+Make sure that your most important page content and text is placed above-the-fold as 80% of site visitors spend most of their time on that section.
 It’s also worth mentioning that a positive experience means people are more likely to revisit and share your website content, generating more traffic and potential leads.

 Written content is important to search engines, which is one reason why so many companies now keep blogs.
 As well as being an excellent promotional vehicle for your business, regular on-site content also improves your search engine rankings.
 You can share across multiple channels and grow an audience.
 The more content you put out there, the more people will come to your site, and the more people visit your website, the better your SEO.